How Much Exposure from 5G Towers is Radiated over Children, Teenagers, Schools and Hospitals?: Tools and Scenarios

 \subsection{Buildings and Population Data}

-Obtaining reliable information about buildings and population in the considered areas is a fundamental step for the meaningfulness of the considered analysis.
-Focusing on the buildings information (in terms of positioning, volume, floors, shape), we have exploited the data available from OpenStreetMap, a freely available database allowing exportation of the saved data (see e.g., \citeA{openstreetshape}).
-In particular, the raw information retrieved from OpenStreetMap has been processed by QGIS software, in order to filter the subset of buildings falling within each area of interest (i.e., Spinaceto or Ponte-Parione).
+We consider two relevant scenarios located in the city of Rome, called Spinaceto and Ponte-Parione.
+Fig.~\ref{fig:areas_buildings} shows the building map (at the eaves level) and the building type.
+The rationale for choosing such scenarios is to evaluate the exposure of 5G under different types of building deployment.
+More in depth, Ponte-Parione (Fig.~\ref{fig:buildings_w_considered_area_pp}) is a dense neighborhood located in the city center, while Spinaceto (Fig.~\ref{fig:buildings_w_considered_area_sp}) is a sparse district located in the outskirts, characterized by a lower and less uniform building density.

-Focusing on the sensitive buildings, we have selected schools and medical buildings based on online information publicly available from the municipality.
-In the following step, we have used QGIS to filter the set of sensitive buildings (as a ShapeFile) from the entire set of buildings in each scenario.
+In both cases, the building information is derived from the national geoportal database \cite{geoportal}, which provides the building input data of Tab.~\ref{tab:buildings_information}, except from the building type $C_b$ and the building volume $V_b$, which are instead not available.
+To solve this issue, we proceed in the following way.
+Focusing on the building type $C_b$, we derive such information from the list of schools and medical buildings available at the involved municipalities.
+Obviously, when a given school or medical center is composed of different co-located buildings, we mark each of them with the same building type.
+Focusing instead on the building volume $V_b$, we extract it by loading the 3D shapefile of the buldings in QGis software, and then by running the volume calculation tool.

-Focusing then on population data, we have exploited the 2011 census done by ISTAT - the Italian national statistics institute - and freely available from \citeA{istatvariables}, in order to obtain the number of children/teenagers and adults in each building of the scenario.
-Although such information is not apparently up-to-date (as more than 10 years passed from the last census), we believe that it is in any case reliable and able to capture the current population conditions for the areas under investigation, due to the following reasons: \textit{i}) national population has not substantially increased in the last 10 years, \textit{ii}) both Spinaceto and Ponte-Parione have been pervasively inhabited much earlier than 10 years ago, \textit{iii}) the urbanization level (in terms of buildings and their exploitation) has not substantially changed over the last 10 years in the considered neighborhoods.
+Focusing on population data, we have exploited the 2011 census done by ISTAT - the Italian national statistics institute - and freely available from \cite{istatvariables}, in order to obtain the number of children/teenagers and adults in the census zones of the scenarios.
+Although such information is not apparently up-to-date (as more than 10 years passed from the last census), we believe that it is in any case reliable and able to capture the current population conditions for the areas under investigation, due to the following reasons: \textit{i}) national population has not substantially increased in the last 10 years, \textit{ii}) both Spinaceto and Ponte-Parione have been pervasively inhabited much earlier than 10 years ago, \textit{iii}) the urbanization level (in terms of variations in the building set and/or and building category) has not substantially changed over the last 10 years in the considered neighborhoods.